Cody Caves: History

 The caves were likely known to local First Nations people, but the first recorded visit was by prospector Henry Cody, who with hundreds of others had come to the Kootenays looking for silver.
 The caves gained popularity in 1899 when an article, The Noble Five, was published in Argosy Magazine describing the caves as being "lined with gold".

 In 1908, the caves were visited by the Governor General of Canada, Earl Grey.

-To protect this valuable resource the Cody Caves Provincial Park was formed in July 1966.
+To protect this valuable resource, the Cody Caves Provincial Park was formed in July 1966.
 Due to the delicacy of cave formations, the caves can be explored by guided tour only.

 Cody Caves is part of the setting for the children's novel, The Kootenay Kidnapper, by BC novelist, Eric Wilson.

 Modern day

 Today, around 1000 visitors come to Cody Cave Provincial Park every summer.
 Visitors are guided through the cave on tours that vary in length with a professional guide.
 There are three tours available - Adventure, Explorer and Family.

 The caves are accessible to everyone, from expert cavers to novices and families.
 Special school and group tours can also be arranged.

 In June 2010, guided tours and cave access had been suspended.
 As of June 2013, access has been reinstated and guided tours begin once again.
-For Pro-active preventative measures against the spread of Bats White Nose Syndrome, Cave visitors are advised not to carry caving gear from areas east of the Rockies into any BC caves and encouraged to download and read the website's supplied documentation on White-Nose Syndrome and procedures for decontamination.
+For preventative measures against the spread of white-nose syndrome in bats, cave visitors are advised not to carry caving gear from areas east of the Rockies into any BC caves and encouraged to download and read the website's supplied documentation on white-nose syndrome and procedures for decontamination.